 Figure 2: Layout drop-down gallery

-Figure 3: Insert Picture from file icon
+Figure 3: Pictures icon

 - This brings up the Insert Picture dialog box, as shown in Figure 4.
 Navigate to the folder where your pictures are located and select any picture you need, and click the Insert button, as shown highlighted in red within Figure 4.